 Example Of Specifications Necessity: What type of foundation will be used to construct your home?
 Will the foundation be constructed with wood piers and wood beams and a wood floor system?
 Will the foundation be constructed with concrete piers, and concrete beams and a wood floor system?
 Will the foundation be a concrete slab?
 Will the slab have concrete piers supporting it?
 If so, how deep will the piers need to be, based on a soils report and an engineer’s design and seal?
 Each of these options have different prices.

-Our Plans with 400 to 600 UR (under roof) sq. ft; – $170 per square foot is a ball park number, and is based on the total under roof footage.
-(U/R equals air-conditioned footage, covered porches and covered patios and garages)
+Our Plans with 400 to 600 UR (under roof) sq. ft; – $467 to $350 per square foot (depending on size) is a ballpark number, and is based on the total “under roof” footage. (“U/R” equals air-conditioned footage, covered porches and covered patios and garages.)
+Prices vary depending on different Texas cities.

-Plans with 600 to 800 sq. ft; – $160 per square foot is a ball park number, and is based on the total under roof footage.
-(U/R equals air-conditioned footage, covered porches and covered patios and garages)
+Plans with 600 to 800 sq. ft; – $350 to $287 per square foot (depending on size) is a ballpark number, and is based on the total “under roof” footage. (“U/R” equals air-conditioned footage, covered porches and covered patios and garages) Prices vary depending on different Texas cities.

-Plans with 800 to 1000 sq. ft; – $150 per square foot is a ball park number, and is based on the total under roof footage.
-(U/R equals air-conditioned footage, covered porches and covered patios and garages)
+Plans with 800 to 1000 sq. ft; – $287 to $270 per square foot (depending on size) is a ballpark number, and is based on the total under “roof footage”. (“U/R” equals air-conditioned footage, covered porches and covered patios and any garages) Prices vary depending on different Texas cities.

-Plans with 1000 to 1200 sq. ft; – $140 per square foot would be a very ball park, which is based on the total under roof footage.
-(U/R equals air-conditioned footage, covered porches and covered patios and garages)
+Plans with 1000 to 1200 sq. ft; – $270 to $250 per square foot (depending on size) would be a very ballpark, which is based on the total “under roof” footage. (“U/R” equals air-conditioned footage, covered porches and covered patios and any garages) Prices vary depending on different Texas cities.

-Plans with 1200 to 1400 sq. ft; – $130 per square foot is a ball park number, and is based on the total under roof footage.
-(UR equals air-conditioned footage, covered porches and covered patios and garages)
+Plans with 1200 to 1400 sq. ft; – $250 to $231 per square foot (depending on size) is a ballpark number, and is based on the total “under roof” footage. (“UR” equals air-conditioned footage, covered porches and covered patios and garages) Prices vary depending on different Texas cities.

-Plans with 1400 to 1600 sq. ft; – $115 per square foot is a ball park number, and is based on the total under roof footage.
-(U/R equals air-conditioned footage, covered porches and covered patios and garages)
+Plans with 1400 to 1600 sq. ft; – $231 to $224 per square foot (depending on size) is a ballpark number, and is based on the total under roof footage. (“U/R” equals air-conditioned footage, covered porches and covered patios and garages) Prices vary depending on different Texas cities.

-If you contract to build the home yourself (acting as the builder) – by hiring all the subcontractors yourself, scheduling the time line, overseeing the construction, paying the bills, you can save an estimated 20% to 25% off our price base to build it for you.
-You will save the builder profit.
+If you contract to build the home yourself (acting as the builder) by hiring all the subcontractors yourself, scheduling the time line, overseeing the construction, paying the bills, you can save an estimated 20% to 30% (depending on size) off our price base to build it for you.
+You will save the builder profit and builder overhead.

 We hope this page helps you make a decision on moving forward with Texas Tiny Homes and will look forward to working with you.